22 DAYS ●

 Catch the train to Yichang and board your Yangtze Cruise vessel, home for the next four nights.
 (B,L,D)

 A man-made marvel, The Three Gorges Dam showcases this massive feat of engineering.
 But as you cruise upstream, nature takes over, revealing some of the world's most dramatic scenery including the Three Gorges themselves.
 A voyage along China's riverine treasure is a chance to relax and enjoy a slower pace, whilst absorbing extraordinary countryside.
-Over the next two days, take a side trip to the attractive Goddess or Shennong Stream and enjoy shore excursions to Fengdu or Shibaozhai.
+Over the next two days, take a side trip to Goddess or Shennong Stream and enjoy shore excursions to the Jade Emperor Scenic Area or Shibaozhai.
 (B,L,D)

 Disembark in Chongqing and transfer to Wulong.
 Stop en-route at Heishan (Black Mountain) Valley, a scenic area enveloped by mysterious fog that is home to deep valleys, lush green forests, majestic waterfalls, rivers and streams, caves, and wildlife.
 (B,L,D)